-If you are a 12 week (EAP 1) or 8 week (EAP 2) student, then no, continuation is not automatic.
+- If you hold a conditional offer for the 12-week (EAP 1), 8-week (EAP 2) or 4-week (PARSE) student, then no, progression is not automatic.
 Entry onto your degree course depends on your Pre-sessional performance.
 You must successfully complete Pre-sessional to the level required by your department, in order to proceed.
-For Business Finance type courses this means getting a Pre-sessional 'B' grade.
-If you are applying to a Marketing/Management type programme, this means achieving at least a Pre-sessional grad 'B+'.
-Law students will need to obtain a Pre-sessional 'A' grade.
+For details, please see the FAQ here, entitled "what does it mean to 'successfully complete' a Pre-Sessional programme?"

 What is the assessment used on the course?

-We do not decide your Pre-sessional grade only with an end-of-course test.
-We use a combination of work you do throughout the course and an end of course assessment tool.
-During the course you will do take-home assignments and timed writing assignments in class.
+- During the course you will do presentations, take-home assignments and timed writing assignments in class.
 Additionally, you will do a research project over the course of the programme on a topic that you choose from within your field of study.
 This will include a written essay and a presentation.
-All of these items form part of your overall assessment.
-The assessment at the end of the course is made up of academic reading, listening and writing.
-Your final report form will reflect all of the items above.

-In general we try to teach you the kind of English that you will be using on your degree course and give you work that requires that you read, write, speak and listen using Academic English.
-We also emphasise research skills and help you to become familiar with the library at Durham.
-These skills are improved through a project on a topic in your field of study that you choose.
-If you like, you could already begin thinking about this now.
+- We also emphasise research skills and help you to become familiar with the library at Durham.
+These skills are improved through an extended essay project on a topic in your acacemic field of study.

 How useful will the Pre-sessional course be to me?